Slow Cooker Apple Crisp

 Instructions

 • In a medium bowl, whisk together the flour, brown sugar, sugar, cinnamon, nutmeg, and salt.
 Grate the cold butter into the bowl.
-Cut in the butter using a pastry blender or two knives, until the pieces are no larger than pea sized.
+Cut in the butter using a pastry blender or two knives, until the pieces are no larger than pea-sized.
 Add the walnuts and toss to combine.

 • Spray the crock pot with cooking spray, then add the apple slices to the crock pot.
-Add the sugar, corn starch, cinnamon, and lemon juice, and toss to combine.
+Add the sugar, cornstarch, cinnamon, and lemon juice, and toss to combine.

 • Sprinkle the topping in an even layer over the apples.
 Cover and cook on high for 2 hours, or on low for 4 hours.
 Partially uncover, and continue cooking for one hour to remove the excess moisture from the topping.
 Serve warm with ice cream or whipped cream on top.

-Like this recipe?
+Making this recipe?
+Tag us!

 About Kristyn